-Cape Town is an incredible city with many great activities and amazing attractions.
-Regardless if you come here for the first time or you’re a frequent visitor sometimes it’s difficult to choose between hundreds of things to do here.
+Cape Town is an incredible city with many great things to do.
+Regardless if you come here for the first time or you’re a frequent visitor there will be always something new to experience and to try in the city.
 We’ve put together this list of things to do in Cape Town based on one’s interests to make your choice easier.
 Whether you are an adventure lover, a culture vulture, or a foodie you’ll find here the best activities to include in your Cape Town itinerary.

 There are some things that just can’t be skipped when visiting Cape Town.
-Here is a list of 9 such activities that we as local recommend to every tourist coming to the city.
+Here is a list of 9 such activities that we as locals recommend to every tourist coming to the city.

-More information on the highlights of Cape Town, you can find in our post 17 Must-visit places in Cape Town.
+You can find more information on the highlights of Cape Town in our post on 15 top places to visit in Cape Town.

 Take a cable car up to Table Mountain

-- Best time of the day to visit; morning and evening, in the afternoon the mountain is often covered in clouds.
+- The best time of the day to visit – mornings and evenings, in the afternoon the mountain is often covered in clouds.
 I’d suggest checking the forecast or looking out of the window before you decide to go up.

 Table Mountain tours & activities